richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 ### Quiz

-1. What must be created to enforce rowlevel security on a table?
+1. What must be created to enforce row-level security on a table?
    A) A security policy bound to a tablevalued function
    B) A view that filters users by role
    C) A CHECK constraint on the user name